eda-ricercatore/gulyas-scripts/notes/reviews/Rothman2016a.md

 			+ "Am I willing to learn how to provide feedback and have difficult conversations with people when I need to?"
 	- Becoming a great manager requires lots of practice.
 + pp. 34, match the roles with the people
-	- match strengths and talents with roles
+	- "match strengths and talents with roles"
-	- provide feedback
+	- "provide feedback"
 	- project team leaders should create an environment that team members can succeed in (pp. 35):
 		* communicate priorities to help team members with their decision making about what to do when
 		* help team members understand the expectations of team leaders and management, and get them to paraphrase these expectations